michielvha/chart-fetcher/examples/manifests/chart-proxy/README.md

 To pull new charts or versions:

 1. Update the ConfigMap with new chart definitions
-2. Delete the pod to trigger a restart:
+2. Delete the pod to trigger a restart if not using reloader:
    ```bash
    kubectl delete pod -n chart-proxy -l app=chart-proxy
    ```